-Disability, Youth and Gender desk has been established in the municipality and the programs are coordinated through the Mayor's office.
+Disability, Youth and Gender, Early Child Development (ECD), Moral regenerations, Traditional Healers, Traditional Leaders and Religious, desk has been established in the municipality and the programs are coordinated through the Mayor's office.
 Reading facilities have been established for the blind at the Marble Hall library.